You've thought about it enough. Your body knows the way through.

 And thinking about it more hasn't made you feel it less.

 That's not because you're doing it wrong.
-It's because betrayal trauma, relational harm, the slow erosion of self-trust, these don't live in the thinking mind.
+It's because these deeply impacting experiences don't live in the thinking mind.
 They live in the body.
 In the nervous system.

 In the tension you carry without knowing you're carrying it, the bracing that happens before you've consciously registered anything, the anxiety that doesn't match your present life because it belongs to something that's already over.